Auto Tech

 Auto tech solutions are widely adopted across various industries, particularly the consumer discretionary and industrials sectors.
 This specifically includes the automobile manufacturers and auto components subsegments under consumer discretionary as well as the ground transportation subsegment for industrials.

-Adoption rates are notably high for auto tech products integrated into connected vehicle solutions such as vehicle data capturing, analytics, connected car platforms, and infotainment.
+Adoption rates are notably high for auto tech products integrated into connected vehicle solutions such as vehicle data capturing, analytics, connected car platforms (including GenAI-based voice assistant features), and infotainment.
 These products have proven to enhance customer satisfaction and consequently boost revenue from subscription-based services.
 Additionally, LiDAR solutions have gained widespread adoption, particularly among automakers, as they effectively enhance vehicle safety and driving assistance features, further improving overall functionality.

 We have identified key Auto Tech use cases below: